Ice Dam Prevention Products

 - Add heat tape to the lower few feet of roof in areas where ice dams keep occurring from year to year.
 It’s best to address insulation and ventilation before making this move because no amount of heat tape will compensate for poor ice dam prevention in those categories.
-Heat tape, otherwise known as heat cable or roof de-icing cable, is a relatively affordable solution to ice dams when compared to architectural solutions such as insulation.
-There are certain circumstances when heat tape makes the most sense.

 - If you have recessed lights in your ceiling below an unheated space such as an attic or a truss cavity, try to minimize their use.
 Likewise, avoid turning on your any recessed lights in the exterior soffits of your home (if present).
 Recessed lights generate a tremendous amount of heat and are seldom insulated and sealed properly.
 The net result is heat escaping into spaces where heat should not be during the winter.
 Additionally, replacing heat-generating incandescent and halogen bulbs with compact florescent or LED bulbs is an easy way to reduce the amount of unwanted heat in your attic or truss cavities.